Noor-Ismot/Noor-Ismot/README.md

 <h1 align="center">Hi 👋, I'm Noor Ismot Ara</h1>
 <h4 align="center">A Detail-oriented Software Quality Assurance and Test Engineer, ensuring everything is functional in the digital world</h4>
-<p>As an ISTQB-certified software tester, I bring around 5 years of hands-on experience in testing.I’ve handled everything from test planning and execution to reporting and documentation with confidence.
-I'm also proficient in the Scrum methodology and have had the opportunity to collaborate with a global pharmaceutical company.Currently I am working with Sustainability product when I play key role to enhance and maintain the quality of our product.
+<p>As an ISTQB-certified software tester, I bring around 5 years of hands-on experience in web and mobile application testing.
+I’ve handled everything from test planning and execution to reporting and documentation with confidence.
+I'm also proficient in the Scrum methodology and have had the opportunity to collaborate with a global pharmaceutical company.
+In my recent experience I have worked with Sustainability product when I play key role to enhance and maintain the quality of our product.
+Currently, I'm honing my skills in Python and SQL to further enhance my testing capabilities.
+I'm passionate about ensuring software quality and am always eager to learn and adapt to new technologies and methodologies in the ever-evolving field of software testing.</p>
 <p>
 <p align="center"><img
         src="https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExYjgwY2JkYWNlNjMzZTBkZGZlNDJmOWUxZDlhZTExNDVkYmZhNDM4YiZlcD12MV9pbnRlcm5hbF9naWZzX2dpZklkJmN0PXM/rsUGLKwgSvSxmq1VrZ/giphy.gif"